argenz/bb-lectures-downloader/README.md

 # bb-rec-scraper

-This scraper uses selenium webdriver for Google Chrome to download lecture videos from the university's platform.
-The webdriver manager automatically fetches the latest webdriver version, hence the LATEST Google Chrome version is also required.
+This scraper downloads lecture videos from Blackboard Collaborate, the university courses platform.
+The webdriver-manager automatically fetches the latest webdriver version, hence the LATEST Google Chrome version is required.

 To run:
 1. Download the repository